 Information on Wildfire Training

-The intention of this page is to answer some of the questions that have arisen regarding the delivery of wildland firefighting training in British Columbia.
+The intention of this page is to answer common questions regarding the delivery of wildland firefighting training in British Columbia.

-All of this training material is copyright the Province of British Columbia and cannot be changed, sold, or used without the express written permission of the BC Wildfire Service.
+All training material is copyright the Province of British Columbia and cannot be changed, sold or used without the express written permission of the BC Wildfire Service.

 Official Training Courses